-These policies are implemented by a central treasury team.
-The Council maintains written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash through Treasury Management Practices (TMPs).
-These TMPs are a requirement of the Code of Practice and are reviewed periodically.
+Risk management is carried out by a central treasury team, under policies approved by the Council in the Annual Treasury Management Strategy.
+The Council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.